Deadly Long Beach Shooting Stemmed From Argument Over Bicycle: Prosecutors

 A deadly attack in which a man was shot in the face in Long Beach resulted from an argument over a bicycle, authorities said Friday.

-Junior Alexander Munguia, 21, of Long Beach has been charged with murder for the Sept.
+Junior Alexander Munguia, 21, of Long Beach, has been charged with murder for the Sept.
 17, 2018, killing of Fernando Rodriguez of Long Beach in the 1400 block of Long Beach Boulevard, according to the Long Beach Police Department and Los Angeles County District Attorney’s Office.
 He’s also accused of personally using a handgun in the crime.

 “Munguia allegedly shot Fernando Rodriguez, 46, in the face during an argument about who was the owner of a bicycle,” prosecutors said in a written statement.